 LIMMUD OF UKRAINE (LoU) was established as an independent charitable trust, in 2013.
 It replaced the Jewish Forum of Ukraine as the operating arm of Limmud FSU in Ukraine.

 LoU’s board consists of four persons – two from Ukraine (Limmud Ukraine Organizing Committee chairperson and the Project Manager) and two from abroad (LFSU’s Founding Chairman and its Executive Director).
 The Project Manager for Ukraine is employed by LoU as its General Manager.
 An Agreement for Cooperation between LoU and the LFSU International Foundation, similar to the one with LRSI, determines the procedures for funding and reports.
 Detailed accounts, supported by bank statements, are presented monthly using a purpose built bilingual report format.

 LoU receives local contributions and fee income for Limmud Ukraine conferences.
-It has submitted funding applications to international bodies and received substantial grants for Limmud events in Ukraine – a process which was severely restricted when working through another body.
+It submits funding applications to international bodies and has received substantial grants for Limmud events in Ukraine – a process which was severely restricted when working through another body.